hackersatcambridge/constitution/constitution.md

 ## 9. Changes to the Constitution

 The Constitution may be amended at a General Meeting, with approval of at least two thirds of those present.

+No amendment to this Constitution intended to remove the position of Senior Treasurer, to alter its prerogatives and duties, or to change the criteria and procedure for the appointment of a Senior Treasurer can be put to a vote without the prior written agreement of the Junior Proctor of the University of Cambridge.

 ## 10. Disciplinary Processes